lrs8810/rails_engine/README.md

 ````

 ## Usage
-To see test coverage, run the tests with RSpec from the Rails Engine directory:
+To see test coverage, run the tests with RSpec from the root of your project:
 ````
 cd rails_engine
 rspec